wyatt8740/idb/README.md

-(This document is currently under construction.
-Please pardon the mess.)

 # idb - "iOS Debug Bridge"
 An emulation of a handful of useful adb commands I use for Android devices, adapted for jailbroken iOS devices connected via USB.